For the longest time, SEO was all about on-page optimization for keywords, phrases, titles, and tags.

 Beyond finding sites that are willing to backlink to your content, to properly benefit from reciprocal link building, you want to find partner sites that are relevant to the business you are in and the content you produce.
 An example would be a parts salesman that is partnered with a local mechanic.
 Both businesses are in the automotive niche and the content that both produce will be able to build off of each other.

-Relevance is a large part of the exchange equation, but like any good math problem, there are more variables.
+Ensuring your link insertion is performed on topically levant websites is a large part of the exchange equation, but like any good math problem, there are more variables.

 Additionally, if you’re seeking a link exchange, you want a partner who has a similar domain authority to your own or higher.
 This helps to establish your own domain authority by being tied to a site that has equal or greater authority.
 It shows that you have value in your field along with your partners.
 Obviously, you don’t want to partner with sites with significantly lower domain authority, as that will damage your own authority.